KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 **Important**: There can be only one active link of each type for a given process.
 Once a new anonymous link is created for a process it will automatically expire the previous of the same type if a link existed.

-## Input fields

-Kianda forms usability is brought to life with the help of the vario

 ## Responsive form layout